Stick around and read a little

 It’s actually pretty easy to get the technical parts right, when taking pictures of fireworks, which means the important part is to think ahead and decide where you want to be in relation to the firework display, and what else … Continue reading

-Posted in photography, SLR, How To, documentary
+Posted in documentary, How To, photography, SLR

 Tagged 4th of July, boat, digital camera, dslr, firework displays, firework photography, Fireworks, fourth of July, night photography, outdoor, outdoors, reflection, sailboat, slr, Tomales Bay, water